thangtran480/hair-segmentation/README.md

-# Hair Segmentation using Keras
+# Hair Segmentation Realtime using Keras

 The architecture was inspired by [Real-time deep hair matting on mobile devices](https://arxiv.org/pdf/1712.07168.pdf)